sfg-taxonpages/grylloblattodea/pages/home.md

 # {{ app:project_name }}
-The Small Polyneopteran Orders database is a comprehensive source for knowledge about the world’s Archaeognatha (Microcoryphia), Coleorrhyncha, Embioptera, Notoptera (Grylloblattodea and Mantophasmatodea), Zoraptera and Zypentoma (Thysanura), as well as several fossil groups of insects.
+The Small Insecta Orders database is a comprehensive source for knowledge about the world’s Archaeognatha (Microcoryphia), Coleorrhyncha, Embioptera, Notoptera (Grylloblattodea and Mantophasmatodea), Zoraptera and Zypentoma (Thysanura), as well as several fossil groups of insects.
 Information found here includes nomenclature, classification, taxonomic histories, research, scientific sources, specimen data, images, keys, and distributions for the covered orders of insects.
 This site seeks to include and serve researchers in taxonomy, systematics, ecology, ethology, conservation, and evolution, as well as educators, policy makers, and citizen scientists.

 ## Discover more
 See our [About](about) page for an [overview](about#overview) of the project, its data, the development [team](about#project-development-and-maintenance), and details about how you can [access the data, contribute, contact us, or get help](about#contribute-or-get-help).